circonus-labs/libmtev/docs-md/operations/rest.md

   </example>
 ```

-In addition to a confgiuration snippet similar to the above, the HTTP REST subsystem
+In addition to a configuration snippet similar to the above, the HTTP REST subsystem
 must be programmatically initialized via a call to `mtev_http_rest_init()`.

 The REST listener is implemented on a non-compliant HTTP listener by